sophie-whitaker/Sophie-Whitaker-Portfolio/README.md

-Hello, thank you for visiting my Portfolio.
-Please find included examples of coding challenges, individal projects, and examples of scripts I created during my Master's Degree.
-They are all written in Python.
+Hello!
+Thank you for visiting my portfolio.
+Included are examples of coding challenges, individual projects, and scripts from my Master's Degree.
+All of these are written in Python.